-A summary of federal laws governing the manufacture, possession, use and distribution of alcohol and illegal drugs (including information regarding penalties) is available on the United States Drug Enforcement Administration website at https://www.dea.gov/sites/default/files/2021-12/Trafficking%20Penalties.pdf and in the Drugs of Abuse a DEA Resource Guide, 2020 Edition.
+A summary of federal laws governing the manufacture, possession, use and distribution of alcohol and illegal drugs (including information regarding penalties) is available on the United States Drug Enforcement Administration website at Federal Trafficking Penalties and in the DEA Resource Guide, 2022 Edition.
+Additional information is available here: US DOJ Frequently Used Federal Drug Statutes.

-North Carolina alcohol and drug laws are available in the North Carolina General Statutes, including for example, sections 18B-301, 18B-302, 18B-302.1, 18B401, 20-138.1, and Article 5, North Carolina controlled Substances Act, General Statutes 90-86 through 90-113.24.
+North Carolina alcohol and drug laws are available in the North Carolina General Statutes, including for example, sections 18B-301, 18B-302, 18B-302.1, 18B-401, 20-138.1, and Article 5, North Carolina controlled Substances Act, General Statutes 90-86 through 90-113.24.

-For ease of reference, the below includes some summary information regarding North Carolina drug and alcohol laws.
-This chart is intended to be illustrative and not exhaustive or a definitive statement of all applicable laws.
+For ease of reference, the chart below includes some summary information regarding North Carolina drug and alcohol laws.
+The chart is intended to be illustrative and not exhaustive or a definitive statement of all applicable laws.
 More detailed and current information is available from University Police and the North Carolina General Statutes.